Making an Alumni Fund grant application

 Funds are made available each year for Students’ Union affiliated groups.
 SU clubs, teams and societies should apply directly to the Students’ Union.

 We encourage applicants to contact us before submission to confirm if the project meets the criteria.
 This can be done at one of our information sessions, which will be publicised ahead of each Panel meeting, or by emailing email@example.com

 - Attend an information session at the Department of Development & Alumni Relations ahead of the application deadline to discuss your project.
 Details will be advertised around campus.
-Please email email@example.com to arrange a time or book in on the booking form.
+Please email firstname.lastname@example.org to arrange a time or book via this form.

 - Applications will be considered by the Panel and applicants will be informed of the outcome approximately three weeks after the meeting date.